civictechdc/rfk-community/README.md

 What type of tool would most effectively engage D.C. residents to share their opinions on how the site should be redeveloped?

+## Project Tools

+All our code and meeting notes will be kept here on GitHub.
+You can view our project workflow [on Trello](https://trello.com/b/q5qBa7gj/rfk-project-tracking).

 ## Defining the Project